ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of showers and thunderstorms before 4am, then showers and thunderstorms.
+         <h3>Overnight</h3>Showers and thunderstorms.
 Some of the storms could be severe.
 Cloudy.
-         Low around 63, with temperatures rising to around 65 overnight.
-South southwest wind around 14 mph, with gusts as high as
+Low around 63, with temperatures rising to around 65
+         overnight.
+Southwest wind around 13 mph, with gusts as high as 21 mph.
-         22 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">